-It won't hurt to put guardianship in place
+MYTH: It won't hurt to put guardianship in place

-- Guardianship is expensive and restricts rights, including the right to vote, which can limit life options and self-determination - Once a guardian is in place, someone always needs to be in that role, so future guardians are critical.
-It can be difficult and expsensive to undo guardianship.
+- Guardianship is expensive and restricts rights, which can limit life options and self-determination - Once a guardian is in place, someone always needs to be in that role, so future guardians are critical.
+It can be difficult and expensive to undo guardianship.

-If I am the guardian, my child cannot be arrested
+MYTH: If I am guardian, my child cannot be arrested